trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

 ![](../img/completed-fmops-pipeline.png)

-The `DataPreprocessing` step of the FMOps pipeline runs the SageMaker Processing job to take the sample dataset that was uploaded to S3, and split the data into a Train and Validation set.
+The `DataPreprocessing` step of the FMOps pipeline runs the SageMaker Processing job to take the sample dataset that was uploaded to S3, and split the data into a train and validation set.
 The Processing job then stores these datasets in the tuning S3 bucket.

 > Note: Each of these datasets has only a single sample.
 This has been done to speed up the tuning process and save time during the workshop.
 The runtime logic to run this pre-processing task can be viewed in the `/workshop-code/components/fmops_pipeline/scripts/preprocessing.py` file.

-The `FineTuning` step uses SQS to send a message to the Step Functions workflow which orchestrates the Bedrock model customization job, using the Train and Validation datasets from the `DataPreprocessing` step.
-The execution of the Step Function workflow can be viewed by searching for and clicking on the Step Functions service console.
+The `FineTuning` step uses SQS to send a message to the Step Functions State Machine which orchestrates the Bedrock model fine-tuning job, using the train and validation datasets from the `DataPreprocessing` step.
+The execution of the Step Function State Machine can be viewed by searching for and clicking on the Step Functions service console.
 When complete, the execution for the `TuningWorkflow` will look as follows:

 ![](../img/running-orchestration-step-functions.png)

-> Note: You can also see the the Bedrock tuning job, by searching for Amazon Bedrock in the AWS console.
-Once the Bedrock console is open, use the left-hand navigation panel to select Custom models.
-For details about the training job, select the Training Jobs tab on the Custom Models page.
+> Note: You can also see the the Bedrock fine-tuning job, by searching for Amazon Bedrock in the AWS console.
+Once the Bedrock console is open, use the left-hand navigation panel to select `Custom models`.
+For details about the training job, select the `Training jobs` tab on the Custom Models page.

 The `ModelEvaluation` step of the FMOps pipeline opens the `validation_metrics.csv` file, which is an output from the `FineTuning` step, and reads the Perplexity score for the fine-tuned model on the validation dataset.
 This metric, along with the validation Loss metric are stored in the tuning S3 bucket.